 On the load tester, I am able to simulate constant, heavy use on the whole battery pack to ensure it is not generating dangerous amounts of heat or voltage sag.
 This also allows me to tell how healthy the cells currently are and if they have become degraded.

-One of the rarer failures in a battery pack is the battery management system (BMS) board.
-OEM boards do not exist, thus when replacing boards they need to come from donor packs or through third party copies that I trust.
+Battery management system (BMS) board.
+OEM boards cannot be purchased, thus when replacing boards they need to come from donor packs or through third party copies that I trust.
 These tend to be the cheapest repairs on M18 batteries.
 Once replaced, it is load tested for safety.

-Voltage balancing & recovery prices M12* / M18 (or other brand equivalent):
+Voltage balancing & recovery prices M18 (or other brand equivalent):

 CP 1.5, 2.0, 3.0 - $25